-- b.
-First Fiscal Year This is automatically set at 2020. - c.
-Final Fiscal Year Enter the proposed end date.
+- a.
+Is this a 5 Year Project?
+By default this is set to Yes, which locks the First Fiscal Year and Final Fiscal Year at 2023 and 2028. - b.
+Explain why the length of your project is not 5 years. -Enter a justification for why a project length other than five years is needed to achieve the goals and objectives of the proposed project.
+This field is only visible if the use selects No for the prompt Is this a 5 year project? - c.
+First Fiscal Year This is automatically set at 2023.
+This can be updated during agreement negotiation if the project does not start until 2024. - d.
+Final Fiscal Year Enter the proposed end date, if the project is not five years.
 Most projects are expected to end no more than five years after the start date.
-If a project is proposed for a period other than five years, a justification is required below. - d.
-Primary Resource Concern Select the primary resource concern among the dropdown options.
+If a project is proposed for a period other than five years, a justification is required below.

+- e.
+Primary Conservation Benefit (Classic) or Resource Concern (AFA) Select the primary conservation benefit or resource concern among the dropdown options.
 This should be the resource concern that will receive the largest portion of proposed financial assistance, technical assistance, and contributions.
-For CCA projects, partners must select one of the priority resource concerns listed for the relevant CCA in the RCPP funding announcement. - e.
-Additional Resource Concerns Please select all other resource concerns your project will address through financial assistance, technical assistance, and/or contributions.
+For CCA projects, partners must select one of the priority resource concerns listed for the relevant CCA in the RCPP funding announcement. - f.
+Additional Conservation Benefit (Classic) or Resource Concerns (AFA) Please select all other resource concerns your project will address through financial assistance, technical assistance, and/or contributions. - 7.
+Click to save the information for this section.
+If there are no errors a gray check mark will appear to the right of the Project Details label on the left menu. - 8.
+Click on the Executive Summary tab to move to the next section.